 4. Caffeine In Green Tea May Cause Hypokalemia And Seizures

 Hypokalemia is characterized by low potassium levels in the blood.
 Potassium is important for muscle contraction and the functioning of the body’s proteins.
-Drinking too much green tea may lower potassium levels, leading to muscle weakness (19).
+Drinking too much green tea may lower potassium levels, leading to muscle weakness, muscle twitches, muscle cramps, and abnormal heart rhythms (19).

 Two patients with hypokalemia (low potassium levels) were advised to reduce their green tea consumption.
 This change alone allowed their potassium levels to return to normal after a few days.
 However, taking green tea along with other medications was found to induce hypokalemia.
-Taking green tea alone was not found to cause this effect (20).
+Taking green tea alone was not found to cause this effect in a study published in the British Medical Journal (20).

-Researchers also found that green tea’s potassium-lowering and calcium-lowering properties may have a pre-convulsive (muscle tremor and epilepsy) effect (21).
+Researchers also found that green tea’s potassium-lowering and calcium-lowering properties may have a pre-convulsive (muscle tremors and epilepsy) effect (21).

 Other studies show that consuming more than 200 mg of green tea per day may increase the risk and frequencies of seizures(22), Though certain studies suggest that caffeine increases the risk of seizures, more research is required.
-However, caffeine was found to reduce the efficacy of drugs for epilepsy treatment (23).
+However, caffeine was found to reduce the efficacy of drugs for epilepsy treatment in a study published in Epilepsy & Behavior (23).

 Bottom Line – Consuming excessive amounts of green tea may cause hypokalemia and increase the risk and frequency of seizures.